A Climber's Guide to the Grand Teton

 (GTNP's General Information)

-The ranger station at Jenny Lake starts operating in early June and closes in early September.
+The ranger station at Jenny Lake starts operating in early June and closes in early September (June 8 to Sept 8 in 2024).
 It's open from 8:00 AM to 5:00 PM every day during that time period.
 We always suggest calling to confirm operating dates and hours for any GTNP service.
-Outside of the summer high season, you can call: 307-739-3309 for information on conditions, climbing, permits, etc.

 The Jenny Lake Climbing Rangers are supported by many generous donations from our community and outside of it.
 You can make donations to the rangers directly through GTNP or the non-profit Grand Teton National Park Foundation.